ananth004/mindmash/README.md

 * `leaderboard.html`: Displays the quiz results with weekly and department-wise filtering.
 * `styles.css`: Contains the common CSS styling for all pages.
 * `TCC.png`, `MCE_tab.png`, `IG.png`, `LINKEDLN.png`, `YT.png`, `WP.svg`: Image assets used throughout the pages.
+* `scripts/google-apps-script-handler.js`: The Google Apps Script code for backend data handling.
+(Adjust path if you put it directly in root)

 ---